Sinebrychoff family: Brewery business

 Nikolai Sinebrychoff founded the Sinebrychoff brewery and soon became a supplier for a Russian regiment stationed in the Sveaborg Fortress.
 He later bought exclusive rights to distill alcohol and brew beer.
 The Sinebrychoff distillery was based in Hietalahti on the outskirts of Helsinki.

 After Nikolai's death, the business was inherited by his younger brother Paul (1799-1883).
 He developed the family business into a major diversified company active in many sectors of the economy.
 Brewing has remained the basis of the business.

 The business was then succeeded by Paul's son Nicolas Sinebrychoff (1856-1896) and soon after that by Paul P. Sinebrychoff (1859-1917).
 The Sinebrychoff business group continued its development, becoming the biggest owner of Suomen Yhdyspankki (now part of Nordea).
-Paul Sinebrychoff contributed donations to help establish the Helsinki Bourse Club.

 No male descendants of the Sinebrychoff family remained in Finland after Paul's death in 1917, after which the brewery passed to his sister.

 Art collection

 Paul P. Sinebrychoff and his wife Fanny were known as major collectors of art.
 In 1921, Fanny Sinebrychoff donated her husband's art collection to the government of Finland, which became and remains the largest donation ever made to the Finnish state.
 The collection has become the basis for the Sinebrychoff Art Museum which is located in the former house of Paul and Anna Sinebrychoff.